Best Books from 2023

 Popular podcaster Alix Summers and an unassuming woman called Josie Fair don’t know each other, but discover that they are both celebrating their 45th birthdays at a local pub.
 When they bump into each other again outside Alix’s children’s school, Josie pitches an idea for the podcast.

-While Alix finds something about Josie unsettling, her complicated life is ideal for the podcast and Alix doesn’t want to miss out on the story.
-But, before she knows it, Josie is fully entangled in her life.
-But then, Josie disappears as quickly as she arrived on Alix’s birthday.
-Unfortunately, she left a terrible legacy behind and Alix is now the subject of her own true crime podcast.
+While Alix finds something unsettling about Josie, her complicated life is ideal for the podcast, and Alix doesn’t want to miss out on the story.
+But before she knows it, Josie is fully entangled in her life.
+Then, Josie disappears as quickly as she arrived on Alix’s birthday.
+Unfortunately, she left behind a terrible legacy, and Alix is now the subject of her own true crime podcast.

 Book Girls’ Readers Rate This Book